 1. Lift heavy

 Lifting heavy requires increase energy expenditure.
 It is also a surefire way to increase muscle mass.
 More muscle = Increased metabolism = More fat loss.
-Try the 30-day monster plan with Brandon Cruz.
+Try the 30-day monster plan.

 2. Try high-intensity interval training